 Yes, they do.
-We sometimes non-patent literature, non-patent citations, or just non-patent prior art.
-MPEP 707.05(a) is entitle - Copies of Cited References.
+We sometimes refer to non-patent references as non-patent literature, non-patent citations, or just non-patent prior art.
+MPEP 707.05(a) is entitled - Copies of Cited References.

 When we do a prior art search, we often start with two main patent databases available at the USPTO.
 One patent database cites